yugabyte/platform-go-client/docs/XClusterTableConfig.md

 `func (o *XClusterTableConfig) HasTableId() bool`

 HasTableId returns a boolean if a field has been set.

+### GetTargetTableInfo

+`func (o *XClusterTableConfig) GetTargetTableInfo() TableInfoResp`

+GetTargetTableInfo returns the TargetTableInfo field if non-nil, zero value otherwise.

+### GetTargetTableInfoOk

+`func (o *XClusterTableConfig) GetTargetTableInfoOk() (*TableInfoResp, bool)`

+GetTargetTableInfoOk returns a tuple with the TargetTableInfo field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetTargetTableInfo

+`func (o *XClusterTableConfig) SetTargetTableInfo(v TableInfoResp)`

+SetTargetTableInfo sets TargetTableInfo field to given value.

+### HasTargetTableInfo

+`func (o *XClusterTableConfig) HasTargetTableInfo() bool`

+HasTargetTableInfo returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)